 Create sufficient pupil accommodation to enable the school to increase its Planned Admission Number (PAN) and accommodate a permanent increase in pupil numbers to meet local demand.
-Existing accommodation to be expanded and remodelled to create additional teaching space along with the associated external works.
+Existing accommodation to be remodelled and refurbished to create additional teaching space along with the provision of a new classroom block and associated external works.